Skip to content

 })

-// Run this callback after the button hasn't been used for a day
+// Run this callback 15 minutes after the button has been created

 // The timeout gets cancelled if the button is invalidated